PeterDrake/cs383/lessons/28_topological.md

 * Simple algorithm:
   * Run DFS starting from each vertex
   * As each vertex is finished (i.e., after all neighbors are processed), add it to front of result
+    * TPS: Should the result be stored as an array-based or linked list, and why?
     * Equivalently, add it to end and reverse result when done
 * Why does this work?
   * At the time a vertex is finished, everything downstream of it must also be finished